“Once in Royal David’s City, Stood a lowly cattle shed,

 Through specially selected music and traditional scripture readings, the service spotlights essential events in the Christian narrative: the story of the fall of humanity, the promise of the Messiah, and the birth of Jesus.
 The nine short readings—or “lessons”—come from Genesis, the prophetic books, and the Gospels, and are interspersed with Christmas carols, hymns, and arias.

 The annual service of Lessons and Carols at King’s College in Cambridge has popularized the service, ever since its first debut in 1918.
 Since then, it has spread and become a traditional holiday favorite all over the world.
-Our own service follows the traditional style of King’s College, with a few selections from selected arias.
+Our own service follows the traditional style of King’s College, with a few selections from choral music.
 It is truly a delight for the whole family.
 We invite you to join us!